 Susmitha uses her naturally soothing voice to conduct meditation sessions and record personalised meditation recordings.
 Her favourite form of meditation involves guided imagery.
 This style of meditating is suitable for beginners and seasoned practitioners alike.
 It stokes the listener’s imagination and keeps them involved in the meditation process.

-Her intention is to help people bring more joy and peace into their lives through her meditations.
-Her cooking demonstrations and speaking appearances usually begin with a short meditation.
+Her intention is to help people bring more peace and joy into their lives through her free meditation recordings on insight timer and her podcast.
+Her cooking classes, online courses, business workshops and speaking appearances usually include some form of meditation in them.

-She conducts meditation sessions regularly for her own team members at Carrots Restaurant.
-And in the more recent times, she’s developed meditation practices specifically designed to help vegan activists.
+She conducted meditation sessions regularly for her own team members at Carrots Restaurant, and in the more recent times, she’s developed meditation practices specifically designed to help vegan activists.

 Art and other Interests